hdlee9885/Internet-Comic-Database/docs/angular.md

 The basic building blocks of an angular application are *modules* and *components*.
 Components define *views*, or sets of screen elements to be displayed, and can use *services*, which provide extra functionality not related to the view.
 Services can be *injected* into components as a *dependency*.
 Modules define a compilation context for components.
 An app always has a root module and typically more feature modules.

 ## Components
 Components define a class that contains the app's data and logic.
 Separately, they control a *view*, or the template for how everything should be rendered on the screen.
 For phase I, we will need to create 14 components, per the 14 static pages requirement.
-Note that one of these components must be the `root component`.
-Skip to Navigation here if following for Phase I.
+Skip to Navigation now if following for Phase I.

 # Navigation